wijo2/DustScripts/README.md

 * you can set settings in the left menu, and you can move the corners by clicking on them in the world view, no need to use the variables c:
 * layer and sub_layer are the drawing layer, they don't affect collision. so if you make something a bg layer object the visuals will be misaligned from collsion.
 * concave collision won't work!!!!!!
+* add eny entites you want to be able to interract with the collision to the extraGuys array in script settings

 extending:
 * For extending this I recommend taking a pretty good look at how it's structured to avoid weird behaviour, and make sure to call d2CQuad.UpdateCollision() whenever you change a quad's corners.